sagesteppe/BarnebyLives/README.md

 genus, and species names, as well as author abbreviations.

-BarnebyLives! serves the entirety of the flora of the western conterminous US, which coincides with the Mississippi River.
-It also includes the entirety of the state of Illinois, and portions of Indiana.
+BarnebyLives! serves the entirety of the flora of the western conterminous US.
-However, the area is bounded on it’s North by Canada and South by Mexico, essentially it covers the western portion of the Conterminous United States (which excludes Alaska).
 While it covers this range, most variables are focused on supporting botanists working West of the Rocky Mountain Front Range, especially those operating on Bureau of Land Management and Forest Service administered lands.